 Every investor wants to earn higher returns.
 Buying and selling stocks can help investors achieve their goals, but options trading may help you get there faster.
 These derivatives give you leveraged exposure to stocks and can result in quick gains.
 However, if you only go into stock options knowing the upside potential, you can end up accumulating losses.
 This guide will explore how stock options work, some of the best strategies, and insights for investors who want to give stock options a try.

 Compare features of our top picks for the best options brokers.

 Stock options are contracts for the right to buy or sell a certain amount of an asset (in this case, shares of stock) at a given price, known as the strike price.
 These contracts are valid until the expiration date.

-Here’s a couple of easy examples of how stock options work:
+These examples demonstrate how stock options work:

 If he did this when the stock was at $145, he could simultaneously buy 100 shares for $145 and sell them for $150, making a profit of $5 per share.

-Jon buys 1 contract of CSX at a strike price of $45 that expires in 1 year.
+Jon buys one contract of CSX at a strike price of $45 that expires in 1 year.
 The current price of the stock is $30.
 If the price of the stock shoots up to $55 on the day of expiration, Jon can exercise his option to buy 100 shares of CSX at $45 and then sell them at $55 on the day of expiration, making a profit of $10 per share.

 Stock options have a few special vocab words to know before trading them: